Smartphone for Children – Yes or No?

 Having a cell phone might be also good for teaching your children responsibility.
 Your child has to keep it charged and in working conditions.
 You can also teach your kid financial responsibility with a phone.
 For example, you can set guidelines who is paying for what in the context of the cell phone.
 So your child could buy their own camera editor app to help perfect their photos on social media.

 But do you really need a smartphone to teach responsibility?
 While it’s great to use a smartphone for these purposes, there are plenty of other real-life examples for teaching these lessons.
 Give your child a weekly allowance, and keep them accountable for doing weekly chores around the house.
 There are plenty of ways for an adult to teach their kids responsibility without texting or extra screen time.

 Smartphones and Learning

-While smartphones can supplement the educational process, even the best virtual museum isn’t a substitute for the real thing.
-A reading app is great, but it’s not the same as cuddling with your child enjoying a book together.
+While smart devices can supplement the educational process, even the best virtual museum isn’t a substitute for the real thing.
+A reading app is great, but it’s not the same as cuddling with your kids enjoying a book together.

 More Disadvantages of a Smartphone for Children

 Here are a few other potential unintended consequences of getting your child a smartphone:

 Some children use a smartphone as a status symbol and bully children with older smartphones or with phones with fewer functions.
 If you do give your child a fancy new phone, be sure they understand it’s a privilege, NOT a right.
 They don’t need the latest Samsung Galaxy or iPhone SE.

 In the tech age, it can be tempting for kids to spend their leisure time glued to a screen with video games or mobile games instead of playing hide and seek.
-This may have consequences for their physical health and the development of the motor skills.
+This may have consequences for their physical health and their motor skill development.

 Also, cell phones can be easily hacked and tracked.
-As great as it is to know where your child is, make sure you’ve added extra security measures to keep their location safe from others.
+As great as it is to know where your kid is, make sure you’ve added extra security measures to keep their location safe from others.